Guidelines for the Establishment of Consular Posts Headed by Honorary Consular Officers and Appointments of Honorary Consular Officers

 Nothing in this policy shall be construed as preventing Canada from applying the provisions of this policy restrictively on a basis of reciprocity or to accord a treatment greater than that which is covered herein on the basis of existing and future bilateral arrangements.

-The personal information relating to a prospective or current honorary consular officer that a diplomatic mission provides in confidence is collected by the Office of Protocol under the Foreign Missions and International Organizations Act and the Department of Foreign Affairs and International Trade Act.
+The personal information relating to a prospective or current honorary consular officer that a diplomatic mission provides in confidence is collected by the Office of Protocol under the Foreign Missions and International Organizations Act and the Department of Foreign Affairs, Trade and Development Act.
 The Office of Protocol collects this information for the following purposes:

 - determining and amending eligibility for status as an honorary consular officer